temporalio/cli/temporalcli/commandsmd/commands.md

   --reason "Testing"
 ```

-The `batch` command keyword is optional when you supply a `--query`.
-This
+The `batch` keyword is optional when using a `--query`.
+The following command
-invocation is identical to the previous one:
+is functionally identical to the previous one:

 ```
 temporal workflow cancel \